Chapter 20 : Unexpected

 James winked at me and I looked at him confusedly.
 He then turned to the guy and asked seriously, “Do you watch porn?”

 I clapped a hand to my mouth, trying to stifle my laughter as the poor guy went bright red.
+What would possess James to say such a thing?!
 Then James started laughing, “Nah.
 I’m just messing with you.
 I play for the Chudley Cannons.”

 “Ah!
 You’re James Potter!
 And is this your girlfriend?” he asked, putting a hand on my shoulder.

 He said, “Well aren’t you pretty?!
 If I wasn’t married I’d snatch you up in an instant!”
 He laughed and turned to James.
 “Hold on to her tight!
 You don’t want this one to go missing!”
 He winked and said, “I’ll give your orders to the chef.
 It shouldn’t take too long.”
 He walked off and James looked at me with a grin.

 “I thought he was gay,” James said, laughing.

 I grinned and then asked, “Do you usually say things like that if people don’t recognise you at first?”

 He grinned.
 “I change it every now and then.
 It gets fun.
 Al and I used to have competitions of who could come up with the weirdest ones.”